Topzle Topzle

 December 3, 2011

-Ash, Iris, and Cilan travel to Eindoak Town to participate in a tournament, where they meet the Mythical Pokémon Victini and must stop Damon, a descendant of Eindoak's ancient People of the Vale.
-He seeks to use the power of the Legendary Pokémon Zekrom or Reshiram and the Dragon Force to restore the Kingdom of Vale to its former glory, but this power threatens to destroy the world.
+Ash, Iris, and Cilan travel to Eindoak Town to participate in a tournament, where they meet the Mythical Pokémon Victini and must stop Damon, a descendant of Eindoak's ancient People of the Vale, who seeks to use the power of the Legendary Pokémon Zekrom or Reshiram and the Dragon Force to restore the Kingdom of the Vale to its former glory, but th

-Ash, Iris, and Cilan travel to Eindoak Town to participate in a tournament, where they meet the Mythical Pokémon Victini and must stop Damon, a descendant of Eindoak's ancient People of the Vale.
-He seeks to use the power of the Legendary Pokémon Zekrom or Reshiram and the Dragon Force to restore the Kingdom of Vale to its former glory, but this power threatens to destroy the world.
+Ash, Iris, and Cilan travel to Eindoak Town to participate in a tournament, where they meet the Mythical Pokémon Victini and must stop Damon, a descendant of Eindoak's ancient People of the Vale, who seeks to use the power of the Legendary Pokémon Zekrom or Reshiram and the Dragon Force to restore the Kingdom of the Vale to its former glory, but th

-Ash, Iris, and Cilan travel to Eindoak Town to participate in a tournament, where they meet the Mythical Pokémon Victini and must stop Damon, a descendant of Eindoak's ancient People of the Vale.
-He seeks to use the power of the Legendary Pokémon Zekrom or Reshiram and the Dragon Force to restore the Kingdom of Vale to its former glory, but this power threatens to destroy the world.
+Ash, Iris, and Cilan travel to Eindoak Town to participate in a tournament, where they meet the Mythical Pokémon Victini and must stop Damon, a descendant of Eindoak's ancient People of the Vale, who seeks to use the power of the Legendary Pokémon Zekrom or Reshiram and the Dragon Force to restore the Kingdom of the Vale to its former glory, but th

 15